meitingi2005/github-tutorial/README.md

 9. You're done now and you will not have to do this unless you create a new repo.

 ####_Please read this!!!!_
-* HTTPS stands for Hypertext Transfer Protocol Secure and if you are using this, you would have to sign up for your username and email everytime you login.
+* HTTPS stands for Hypertext Transfer Protocol Secure and if you are using this, you would have to enter your login info everytime you log on.
 *  SSH stands for Secure Socket Layer and if you're using SSH, then you will only ask to sign in once and the computer will remember you as long as you're using the same repo.
 *  The `git config --global user.name` and email are important because that is how you get the credit for wrting the code.